What We Offer

 Who is Low Risk?

 About 85% of pregnant people are low risk!
 We want to make sure that the deliveries we attend are those that are low-risk and well qualified for midwifery care outside a hospital setting.
 The safety of you and your baby are our highest priorities.
 Home birth and birth in freestanding birth centers is a safe option for low-risk clients.
 We will carefully screen any prospective client to make sure we're giving you the best advice about the safety of planning a birth outside the hospital.
+If you are unsure whether you are low risk, please ask!

 You are low risk if - you are essentially healthy (regardless of age or BMI), you do not have high blood pressure, you are not on insulin for treatment of diabetes, and you do not have any of the following: